-- 1. Press Ctrl+Num (default) to open the on-screen display. - 2.
-Press F11 to open the Configuration menu. - 3.
-Select Network and press Enter. - 4.
-Select Ping Host and press Enter. - 5.
-Select Host to enter the IP address or the host name and press Enter. - 6.
+- 1. Press the Ctrl+Num (default) hotkey to open the on-screen display. - 2.
+Press F11 to call the Configuration menu. - 3.
+Select the Network entry and press Enter. - 4.
+Select the Ping Host entry and press Enter. - 5.
+Use the Host entry to enter the IP address or the host name and press Enter. - 6.
 The test results are displayed in the following table: